subramanyampv/kamino/README.md

 To run tests against an app at a different base URL:

 ```
-npm run wdio -- -b http://some.other.url/
+npm run wdio -- --baseUrl http://some.other.url/
 ```

 ## Docker usage